EyeSeeTea/kotlin-multiplatform-example/README.md

 To compile the project from Xcode just open `iosApp/iosApp.xcodeproj` and run the application.
 The [swift tests](iosApp/iosAppTests/iosAppTests.swift) also can be executed from Xcode.

+Xcode has been configured according to [Multiplatform Project: iOS and Android documentation](https://kotlinlang.org/docs/tutorials/native/mpp-ios-android.html)

 To compile a framework for ios simulator from the command line execute:

 ```